dbulashev/dasha/README.md

 - CSRF protection via OAuth2 state parameter with constant-time validation
 - Token revocation on logout (RFC 7009, when supported by provider)
 - Personal access tokens (PAT): user-minted API tokens for scripts and the MCP connector — hashed at rest, least-privilege, one-time secret reveal, revoke and optional expiry
+- Token administration (admin): view and revoke **every** user's tokens, and a user directory recording first/last sign-in — both requiring an interactive OIDC admin session, so an admin-scoped PAT cannot revoke the tokens that would replace it

 **Infrastructure**
 - Multi-cluster support with per-cluster host/database selection